 Now free and energized, the electrons in the negative (-) layer can jump through a wire to the underloaded positive (+) layer.
 This movement between negative and positive is what makes up an electric current.

 The circulation of electrons is electricity, and you can use it to turn on lights, cook dinner, watch TV, and even use it as fuel for your car.

 Another element key to the success of the solar cell is its material.
 While many different materials and technologies have been tied, including elements like selenium (Se) and germanium (Ge), today silicon (Si) is the basis for most modern solar cells.

 Silicon was overlooked for many years because of its unique properties.
 Unlike other materials, it was not good at “insulating” electricity, and it wasn’t good at “conducting” electricity, either.
 However, it turned out to be excellent at doing both of these things simultaneously.
-Silicone is what is called a semi-conductor.
+Silicon is what is called a semi-conductor.

 Today, silicon is the primary material used for solar cells but new materials are always being explored.